mpryl-neducatio/independentfrontend-packer/README.md

 8. And start working starting up your machine with `AWS_ACCESS_KEY=YOUR_ACCESS_KEY AWS_SECRET_KEY=YOUR_SECRET_KEY vagrant up --provider=aws`
 9. I have not tested using this machine with vagrant, because on Windows there are problems with connecting by SSH using private key.

-###All of that was created and tested on laptop with Windows 8 operating system and I don't make promise that this will work as it is on every system
+####All of that was created and tested on laptop with Windows 8 operating system and I don't make promise that this will work as it is on every system

+####Pull request are very welcom :D

 4. What's next?
 ---